ethaizone/micro-frontends-react-demo/README.md

 ### Running as production.
 Later or never but you should get idea.
 It's not hard to do by your self.

-### For main/home/pricing
+### Internal commands for main/home/pricing
 - `yarn` install page.
 - `yarn start` for starting dev server.
-  - If you run in `http`.
-Root page will display main page from
-  - If you run in `home` or `pricing` then it will open web browser automatically.
+It will open web browser automatically.
 - `yarn build` for create production build.
+Output is `dist`.
-- `yarn build:cdn` to create production build and put to `http`.
+- `yarn build:cdn` to create production build and put to `http/cdn/*`.

 ## Libraries.
 - React
 - Typescript
 - Webpack
   - Module Federation
-  - React Refresh (For HOT reload)
+  - ~~React Refresh (For HOT reload)~~ It can't work with Module Federation properly so now it's live reload.
 - Babel
 - Eslint
 - Prettier